 - a.
 A AFHM file will be establish and maintained.
 The file will contain advertisements, flyers, and other public information documents to demonstrate that the appropriate logos and language have been used.
-Additionally, records will be kept of activities to implement the AFHM plan, including community outreach efforts including outreach to special interest groups and agencies and outreach to the least likely to apply population.
+Additionally, records will be kept of activities to implement the AFHM plan, including community outreach efforts to special interest groups and agencies and to the LLA population.
 This file will be kept in the project's management office. - b.
-Up-to-date records based on census data, application and surveys about community residents, applicants for housing units, residents of the project, and records about tenant selection or rejection. will be kept on file in the project's management office. - c.
+Up-to-date records based on census data, application and surveys about community residents, applicants for housing units, residents of the project, and records about tenant selection or rejection will be kept on file in the project's management office. - c.
 Racial and Ethnic data on all persons applying for housing units and participants will be collected and kept on file in the project's management office.

-Westchester County will conduct audits to review documentation establishing efforts were made concerning marketing to all groups consistent with equal opportunity and accessibility requirements including targeting efforts to least likely to apply populations including the disabled.
+Westchester County will conduct audits to review documentation establishing efforts were made concerning marketing to all groups consistent with equal opportunity and accessibility requirements including targeting efforts toLLA populations including the disabled.